MazharSayed/MazharSayed/README.md

-### Hi I'm [Mazhar!]👋
+Hi, I'm Mazhar! 👋

-Here are some ideas to get you started:
+Here are some details to get to know me:

-- 🔭 I’m currently working on PHP
+🔭 I'm currently working with PHP.
-- 🔭 I’m currently working on Laravel Framework
+🔭 I specialize in the Laravel Framework.
-- 🌱 I’m currently learning Javascript Frameworks
+🌱 I'm currently diving into JavaScript Frameworks.
-- 👯 I’m looking to collaborate on Web Development
+👯 I'm open to collaborations in the field of Web Development.
-- 🥅 2024 Goals: Contribute more to Open Source projects
+🥅 2024 Goals: Contribute more to Open Source projects.
-- 😄 Pronouns: He/His
+😄 Pronouns: He/His
-- ⚡ Fun fact: learning new things.
+⚡ Fun fact: I enjoy the process of learning new things.

 ### Connect with me: